aryan7tiwary/aryantiwary.xyz/_posts/2025-10-31-The-RAM-Attic.md

 ### **4. In containers**

-For Docker containers, we can limit or disable shared memory mounts:
+In Docker, you can limit or disable shared memory mounts:

 ```bash
 docker run --shm-size=1m --tmpfs /dev/shm:rw,noexec,nosuid,nodev mycontainer